ng-learn-org/ng-learn-org.github.io/_posts/2013-12-26-AngularJS_Workshop_From_Zero_To_Ninja_Jr_Part4.markdown

 **Notes:** The ng-view directive is the one Angular will find and insert/remove/swap the views.

- - **Step 2:** Now we need to tell Angular what view to include based on the url we are at. so if we are in '/' we want to display the login page. if we are at '/welcome' we want to display the welcome page.
-In order to that we will Routes to our main module 'myStoreApp'.
+ - **Step 2:** Now we need to tell Angular what view to include based on the url we are at. so if we are in \'/\' we want to display the login page. if we are at \'/welcome\' we want to display the welcome page.
+In order to that we will Routes to our main module \'myStoreApp\'.
 Lets go to app.coffee and make the following modifications:

  {% highlight coffeescript %}
  # Define main module and its dependencies